mspraggs/mattspraggs.co.uk/content/hack-the-box-lame.md

 Title: Hack The Box: Lame
 Date: 2023-01-02
 Category: Blog
-Tags: Cybersecurity, Hack The Box, Infosec
+Tags: CTF, Cybersecurity, Hack The Box
 Author: Matt Spraggs

 I've been doing a lot of [Hack The Box](https://www.hackthebox.com/) lately.
 For